CodeLutra: Boosting LLM Code Generation via Preference-Guided Refinement: Limitation and future work

 \section{Limitation and future work}

-While \textsc{CodeLutra} significantly enhances code generation performance by leveraging self-generated comparative data, it exhibits several limitations that warrant consideration.
-The current framework primarily focuses on the correctness of the generated code, overlooking other vital aspects such as efficiency, readability, and adherence to specific formal specifications, which are essential for practical applications.
+While \textsc{CodeLutra} enhances code generation performance by leveraging self-generated data, it exhibits limitations that warrant consideration.
+The framework focuses on the correctness of the generated code, overlooking other vital aspects such as efficiency, readability, and adherence to specific formal specifications, which are essential for practical applications.
 Additionally, \textsc{CodeLutra} treats all failed code attempts uniformly, without distinguishing between different types or severities of errors, potentially limiting the model's ability to learn from more informative mistakes.
+Furthermore, our current sampling strategy for preference pairs could be refined—while we sample with replacement when there are fewer than K examples, statistical theory suggests that sampling with replacement even when more examples are available may be beneficial, as it would better approximate sampling from the underlying distribution (similar to bootstrapping in statistics).
 To address the aforementioned limitations, future research related to \textsc{CodeLutra} should explore several key directions.
-Expanding the preference-guided refinement mechanism to incorporate additional criteria such as code efficiency, readability, and compliance with formal specifications would enhance the overall quality and utility of the generated code.
+Expanding the preference-guided refinement mechanism to incorporate additional criteria such as code efficiency and compliance with formal specifications would enhance the overall quality and utility of the generated code.
 Developing a more nuanced approach to categorizing and prioritizing failed code attempts based on the type and severity of errors could enable more targeted and effective learning, thereby improving the model's ability to avoid similar mistakes in future generations.
 Exploring alternative evaluation methods, such as static code analysis or formal verification tools, could reduce the framework's reliance on execution results and broaden its applicability to a wider range of tasks.
+Additionally, investigating optimal sampling strategies for preference pairs, including consistent sampling with replacement regardless of sample size, may further improve the statistical properties of our approach.